build-on-aws/java-fm-playground/README.md

 npm run dev -- --port NEW_PORT
 ```

+## Troubleshooting

+The AWS Region is hard-coded in the application.
+However, if your local `AWS_REGION` environment variable is set to a different region, the application may fail.
+In this case, please make sure to either unset `AWS_REGION`, or set it to `us-east-1`.

 ## License

 This library is licensed under the MIT-0 License.
 See the [LICENSE](LICENSE) file.